Granata-R/DOT-IOT-Log-Explorer/README.md

 5) **Deep Learning Toolbox** (might be required for certain actions).

 If not, you can do this by following the official [Mathworks guide for installing Add-Ons](https://it.mathworks.com/help/matlab/matlab_env/get-add-ons.html).

-### Recording system
-For the moment, the workflow is limited to data recorded through the **Axona DacqUSB recording system**.
+- For the moment, the workflow is limited to data recorded through the **Axona DacqUSB recording system**.

 ## About this guide
 This guide has been written by R. Granata with the intent to show potential users the software capabilities in brief.